Regularization estimates and Cauchy theory for inhomogeneous Boltzmann equation for hard potentials without cut-off: Introduction

 where $\lambda_1 >0$ is the optimal rate given by the semigroup decay of the associated linearized operator in Theorem~\ref{theo:extension}. \end{theo}

 We refer to Remark~\ref{rem:weights} in which the imposed condition on the power $k$ of our weight is explained.

 Let us now comment our result and give an overview on the previous works on the Cauchy theory for the inhomogeneous Boltzmann equation.
 For general large data, we refer to the paper of DiPerna-Lions~\cite{DPL-AM} for global existence of the so-called renormalized solutions in the case of the Boltzmann equation with cut-off.
 This notion of solution has been extended to the case of long-range interactions by Alexandre-Villani~\cite{AV-CPAM} where they construct global renormalized solutions with a defect measure.
-We also mention the work of Desvillettes-Villani~\cite{DV-IM} that proves the convergence to equilibrium of a priori smooth solutions for both Boltzmann and Landau equations for general initial data.
+We also mention the work of Desvillettes-Villani~\cite{DV-IM} that proves the convergence to equilibrium of a priori smooth solutions for both Boltzmann and Landau equations for large initial data. { Let us point out the fact that a consequence of our result combined with the one of Desvillettes and Villani is a proof of the exponential H-theorem: We can show exponential decay in time of solutions to the fully nonlinear Boltzmann equation, conditionally to some regularity and moment bounds (the assumption on the exponential lower bound can be removed thanks to the work of Mouhot~\cite{Mou-CPDE1}).
+As noticed in~\cite{GMM*} for example in Theorem 5.19, the result of Desvillettes and Villani which is expressed in terms of relative entropy can be translated into stronger norms.
+This fact allows to do the link between their result and ours. }